• x

 About Kershaw-Ryan

 Situated in a colorful canyon, with towering walls up to 700 feet high and a long, verdant valley in between, Kershaw-Ryan State Park is an oasis in the desert, a sharp contrast to the rugged landscape that surrounds it.
-Natural springs grow a garden of wild grapevines, white oaks, fruit trees and willows, and a spring-fed pond provides a refreshing children’s wading pool.
+Natural springs grow a garden of wild grapevines, white oaks, fruit trees and willows, and a spring-fed pond provides a seasonal children’s wading pool.
 It is not unusual to see wild horses, deer and other wildlife come to the water.
 With plenty of places to picnic and a series of trails that wind throughout, the park is a great choice for hiking, camping and nature study.
 Campground is open 24 hrs, day use area is from 8 to sunset

 FACILITIES & AMENITIES